Frau liebkost ihren Beagle und gibt Zeolith für Hunde ins Hundefutter als Hausmittel für ein glänzendes Fell

 2. Add coconut oil:

-If desired, add 1 tablespoon of melted coconut oil to further nourish the coat and add shine.
+If desired, add 1 tablespoon of melted coconut oil to further condition the coat and add shine.
 Coconut oil is also good for the skin and protects against dryness.

 3. Add apple cider vinegar:

 Add 1 teaspoon of apple cider vinegar.
-Apple cider vinegar has antibacterial properties and can help soothe skin irritations.
-It also helps stabilize the pH of the skin.
+Apple cider vinegar is antibacterial and can help soothe skin irritations.
+It also helps stabilize the skin's pH.

 4. Essential oil (optional):

-For a pleasant scent and soothing effect, you can add 2–3 drops of essential lavender oil.
-However, this is optional and should only be used in small quantities, as dogs can be sensitive to essential oils.
+For a pleasant scent and calming effect, you can add 2–3 drops of essential lavender oil.
+However, this is optional and should only be used in small amounts, as dogs can be sensitive to essential oils.

 5. Mix everything well: